Karpov (Russian family): Kharkov merchant branch

 A separate branch of the Karpov family rose to prominence in the late 18th century in Kharkov (modern-day Kharkiv, Ukraine), distinct from the noble and military lineages.
 This branch was founded by Artemy and Fedot Karpov, sons of a third-guild merchant from Elisavetgrad (now Kropyvnytskyi), who relocated to Kharkov in 1780 following the administrative transformation of the Sloboda-Ukrainian Governorate into the Kharkov Viceroyalty.

-Artemy Dorofeyevich Karpov quickly distinguished himself in public service.
+Artemy Dorofeyevich Karpov distinguished himself in public service.
 Despite adhering to the Old Believer faith, he was elected Kharkov's first mayor in 1784, serving two consecutive three-year terms.
 He was known for his legal acumen and independent political stance, often challenging both the provincial magistracy and higher imperial authorities.

 His brother, Fedot Dorofeyevich Karpov, focused on commercial expansion.
 By the end of the 18th century, he had become the wealthiest merchant in Kharkov, accumulating prime real estate in the city center and outlying lands.
 In 1808, he too was elected city mayor.
 The family invested heavily in local infrastructure and trade, establishing a reputation for influence and ambition.
 Furthermore, the family's textile and dyeing factories in Zalopanskaya were among the earliest industrial sites in the city.

 Fedot's son, Sergei Fedotovich Karpov, received an education in accounting in Danzig (now Gdańsk) and expanded the family's industrial holdings, becoming one of the wealthiest men in the region.
 By 1837, his central-city real estate alone was valued at over 550,000 rubles, dwarfing the municipal budget.
 Despite being elected mayor that year, Sergei declined the post, likely due to age.

 The family's influence gradually waned by the end of the 19th century, as industrial capitalism shifted toward joint-stock firms and urban governance reforms curtailed individual merchant power.
 Nevertheless, the Karpovs remained philanthropic.
 Descendants such as Fyodor Sergeevich Karpov donated land for schools and churches, including the Moskalevka School (1873) and Karprovsky Garden, now a public space.

 Another notable descendant, Vasily Parfentievich Karpov, the great-grandson of Artemy, pursued a cultural rather than commercial path.
 A painter and teacher, he was also a journalist who published memoirs under the pseudonym Don Basilio, later collected as Kharkov Antiquity: Memoirs of an Old Resident (1900).

-Though their commercial empire eventually dissolved (with much of their central real estate sold to other merchants by the 1870s) the Karpov name continues to be associated with several city landmarks, including Karpovskaya Street and the Karprovsky Well, once a major source of drinking water in the city.
+Though their commercial empire eventually dissolved (with much of their central real estate sold to other merchants by the 1870s) the Karpovs continue to be associated with several city landmarks, including Karpovskaya Street and the Karprovsky Well, once a major source of drinking water in the city.

 Legacy

-The Karpov family represents a rare blend of traditional nobility and early industrial entrepreneurship in Imperial Russia.
-Their contributions to mining, governance, and education mark them as one of the key noble-industrial dynasties of southern Russia before the Revolution.
+The Karpov family is remembered for blending traditional nobility and early industrial entrepreneurship in Imperial Russia.
+Their contributions to mining, governance, and education marked them as one of the key noble-industrial dynasties of southern Russia before the Revolution.
+Various branches of the Karpov family are remembered for their service to the Russian Empire, their pioneering role in the development of Donbas coal mining, and their architectural and philanthropic contributions across southern Russia.